 Specifications, descriptions and illustrations in this manual are as accurate as known at the time of publication, but are subject to change without notice.
-Covered by one or more of the following U.S. Patent Numbers: 10,641,187 and other U.S. and foreign patents pending.
+Patent pending.

 CARBON MONOXIDE SAFETY: THE BIG PICTURE

 As the only safe way to use a portable generator, taking your generator outside is absolutely mandatory to keep your family safe from carbon monoxide.
 But there's even more you can do.
 By educating yourself about all carbon monoxide risks, you'll be better prepared to protect your family from this colorless, oderless threat.